WiseLibs/better-sqlite3/docs/api.md

 As shown above, you can use arbitrary JavaScript objects as your aggregation context, as long as a valid SQLite3 value is returned by `result()` in the end.
 If `step()` doesn't return anything (`undefined`), the aggregate value will not be replaced.
 Be careful of this when using functions that sometimes return `undefined` in place of a real value.

-User-defined aggregate functions can accept multiple arguments (detected automatically) just like [regular user-defined functions](#functionname-options-function---this).
+User-defined aggregate functions can accept multiple arguments, just like [regular user-defined functions](#functionname-options-function---this).
 Further more, `options.varargs` and `options.deterministic` [can be applied](#functionname-options-function---this) as well.

 User-defined aggregate functions can be used as [window functions](https://www.sqlite.org/windowfunctions.html) if you provide an `inverse()` function.
 Where `step()` is used to add a row to the current window, `inverse()` is used to remove a row from the current window.
 When using window functions, `result()` may be invoked multiple times, if provided.